Published on Jun 11, 2018 in Crowdfunding News

 This means that even if you don’t have any marketing know-how, you can still launch a successful crowdfunding campaign!

 Entrepreneurs like you are already using our marketing services to grow their business and launch new products on Kickstarter.
-If you’re interested in learning more about how you can grow your business or launch your crowdfunding campaign visit our website.
+If you’re interested in learning more about crowdfunding for startups or how you can grow your business visit our website.